-- Figure 16 compares temperature from the free and assimilative runs to the data in the Winter and Summer 2007.
+Figure 17 compares temperature from the free and assimilative runs to the data in the winter and summer 2007.
 The improvements from data assimilation are numerous.
 The Atlantic Water in the free run is too cold, too deep and diffuse.
 This is much improved in the reanalysis even if the multiple cores are not clearly represented and the core of Atlantic Water is still too deep and slightly too diffuse.
-The Polar Water - 10 is also too deep in the free run.
-In the reanalysis the water is located at a reasonable depth but extends too far to the East.
+The Polar Water is also too deep in the free run.
+In the reanalysis the water is located at a reasonable depth but extends too far to the east.
 Both the free run and the reanalysis misrepresent the deep water.
 The differences in the intermediate and deep water are small, but the stratification is better pronounced in the reanalysis and the deep water is slightly colder.
-It appears that the influence of data assimilation at depths is minor. - 15 It is worth mentioning that the comparison in the Fram Strait is affected by the initialisation problem described in Sect.
+It appears that the influence of data assimilation at depths is minor.

+It is worth mentioning that the comparison in the Fram Strait is affected by the initialisation problem described in Sect.
 5.8.
-In a normal free run (initialised from a long spin-up), the water masses are in better agreements to observations than in the free run started from the ensemble mean.
+In a normal free run (initialised from a long spin-up), the water masses are in better agreements to observations than in the free run started the initialisation problem.